March 25, 2011

 Philip had begun to preach in Samaria.
-Before him, Jesus Himself had preached in Samaria and established a center for evangelism at Sychar, Samaria starting with the conversion of the woman at the well, followed by many believers from Sychar (John 4:7-42, pages 1659-1661).
+Before him, Jesus Himself had preached in Samaria and established a center for evangelism at Sychar, Samaria starting with the conversion of the woman at the well, followed by many believers from Sychar (John 4:7-42).
 Sometimes, God sends just one evangelist to an area, and through the conversion of one person in that area, the new convert begins to tell others about the Gospel of Jesus Christ.
-In fact, in Acts 1:8, page 1699, Jesus has already disclosed the master plan of evangelism to the apostles: “but you shall receive power when the Holy Spirit has come upon you; and you shall be My witnesses both in Jerusalem, and in all Judea and Samaria, and even to the remotest part of the earth.”
-This plan has geographical features: start in Jerusalem where you are, move out one layer to Judea which encircles Jerusalem, and then out one more layer to Samaria, and then to the outer most parts of the earth.
+In fact, in Acts 1:8, Jesus had already disclosed the master plan of evangelism to the apostles: “but you will receive power when the Holy Spirit has come upon you; and you shall be My witnesses both in Jerusalem, and in all Judea and Samaria, and even to the remotest part of the earth.”
+This plan has geographical features: start in Jerusalem where you are, move out one layer to Judea which encircles Jerusalem, and then out one more layer to Samaria, and then to the outermost parts of the earth.
 Jesus clearly intended for the Samaritans and everyone on earth to hear the Gospel of Jesus Christ.
 The Holy Spirit would provide the power for preaching the Gospel of Jesus Christ.

 Evangelists Open Areas to Salvation.
 Jesus had prophesied and planned for His apostles and disciples to go into Samaria.
 Philip, Peter and John opened up Samaria to salvation by preaching the Gospel.
 Philip first, then Peter and John behind him.